sagemath/sage-archive-2023-02-01/src/doc/en/developer/walk_through.rst

 argument to the ``-upgrade`` switch.
 Check the Sage discussion groups, where these locations are typically announced.
 Now you can ``hg qpush`` to put all your patches back onto the applied stack in the same order.
-Realize however, that the upgrade may have changed some of the source code where your patches have changes.
+Realize, however, that the upgrade may have changed some of the source code where your patches have changes.
 Certainly, if you have patches you reviewed positively, those exact changes may already be present (so at least ``hg